(For full coverage, click on [ID:nLDE5BP055])

 Passengers and crew aboard the plane said Abdulmutallab spent about 20 minutes in the bathroom as it approached Detroit and then covered himself with a blanket after returning to his seat, the Justice Department said.

-They heard popping noises and smelled a foul odor and some saw Abdulmutallab’s trouser leg and the wall of the plane on fire, it said.
-When asked by a flight attendant what he had in his pocket, the suspect replied “explosive device,” it added.
+They then heard popping noises and smelled a foul odor and some saw Abdulmutallab’s trouser leg and the wall of the plane on fire, it said.
+When asked by a flight attendant what he had in his pocket, he replied “explosive device.”

-ABC said the device consisted of a six-inch (15.25 cm) packet of powder and a syringe containing a liquid, which were sewn into the suspect’s underwear so they would be near his testicles and unlikely to be detected.
+The device consisted of a six-inch (15-cm) packet of powder and a syringe containing a liquid, which were sewn into the suspect’s underwear, according to media reports.

 The FBI found remnants of a syringe near his seat.

-Jennifer Allen, 41, said passengers boarding the same flight in Amsterdam on Saturday were frisked and she was asked to remove tissue from a pocket.
+Jennifer Allen, 41, said passengers boarding the same flight in Amsterdam on Saturday were frisked and she was asked to remove a ball of tissue from a pocket.
 “It was a thorough pat-down.
 It wasn’t a quick rub,” she said.

-Investigators in Nigeria, the Netherlands and the United States were trying to piece together how the accused Nigerian was able to bring dangerous materials aboard the plane, and British police were searching premises in central London.
+Investigators in Nigeria, the Netherlands and the United States were trying to piece together how Abdulmutallab was able to bring dangerous materials aboard the plane, and British police searched premises in central London where he was believed to have stayed while studying engineering there.

 University College London said it had a record of a student by the name of “Umar Farouk Abdulmutallab” who was enrolled between September 2005 and June 2008.